Abraham Lincoln Memorial Monument

-"The statute [sic] came up from Mexico with armed guards from the Mexican Army, because they were afraid that someone was going to steal it", said the late sculptor's son, Joe Russin, in an interview for the Laramie Boomerang.
+"The statue came up from Mexico with armed guards from the Mexican Army, because they were afraid that someone was going to steal it", said the late sculptor's son, Joe Russin, in an interview for the Laramie Boomerang.
 The Lincoln bust was transported north from Denver to Laramie by truck.
 All went well until the truck reached Laramie.
-Joe Russin recalls: "My dad hadn’t thought about how low the wires were over Grand Avenue.
+Joe Russin recalls: "My dad hadn't thought about how low the wires were over Grand Avenue.
 So they had to move it through Laramie really early in the morning and they cut the electric and telephone wires for each block as they went through."

-The Wyoming Parks Commission dedicated the Lincoln Monument in 1959 to commemorate Lincoln’s 150th birthday.
+The Wyoming Parks Commission dedicated the Lincoln Monument in 1959 to commemorate Lincoln's 150th birthday.
 Originally the bust was located at the highest point on the Lincoln highway from New York to San Francisco.
-“The grandeur of the landscape recalls the nobility of his soul,” Russin wrote referencing President Abraham Lincoln.
+"The grandeur of the landscape recalls the nobility of his soul," Russin wrote referencing President Abraham Lincoln.
 The bust was transferred to its present location beside interstate 80 after that highway was finished in 1969.
 An estimated 200,000 travelers view the monumental sculpture annually.